cobaltgit/versare/README.md

 The main instance of Versare will be up when the bot is in a more complete state.
 At that point, you can just invite the bot to your server if you don't want to create your own instance.

+### Requirements

+Pyenv with Python 3.8 installed (instructions below if you haven't)

 ## Setup

 Instructions on how to set up your instance of Versare